-Succession: 11 things you didn’t know about the HBO comedy-drama that everyone’s talking about
+Succession: 13 things you didn’t know about the critically-acclaimed HBO comedy-drama

-From whether it’s really based on the Murdochs to the surprise improvised scenes - as season 3 begins, discover secrets from the HBO show on Sky Atlantic that you didn’t know...
+From whether it’s really based on the Murdochs to the surprise improvised scenes, discover secrets about Jesse Armstrong's series ahead of the fourth and final season.

-It received rave reviews from critics, was named The Guardian’s No.1 TV show of 2019 and its delayed return is one of the most eagerly awaited television events of 2021.
+It's received rave reviews from critics, was named The Guardian’s No.1 TV show of 2019 and its fourth and final season is one of the most eagerly awaited TV events of 2023.

-The high-end comedy-drama, about the family behind the biggest media company in the world, boasts a stellar cast including Brian Cox, Kieran Culkin and Matthew MacFadyen.
+The high-end comedy-drama, about the family behind the biggest media company in the world, boasts a stellar cast including Brian Cox, Jeremy Strong and Matthew Macfadyen.

 1. The Waystar office scenes are filmed in the tallest building in the USA